Digital Marketing

 3. Visit Indexing → Pages and Security Issues

-4. If the number of Indexed and Not Indexed pages in Google Search Console is unusually high, it’s a strong indicator that your website may be infected with malware.
+4. If the number of Indexed and Not Indexed pages in Google Search Console is unusually high, it’s a strong indicator that your website may be infected with malware especially if you’re researching how to fix Japanese keyword hack fix issues.
 You can also estimate when the malware started affecting your site by observing the timeline of the increasing page count.

 5. You can also use the following tools to scan your website for malware and identify potential security threats: